WithPrecedent/chrisjen/README.md

 ## Intuitive

 chrisjen locates all of the essential parts of a python workflow under one roof, using consistent naming conventions and structures.
-You start with an "idea" (typically in the form of a(n) ini, toml, json, or python file, but you can use a python dict as well).
+You start with an `Idea` (typically in the form of a(n) ini, toml, json, or python file, but you can use a python dict as well).
 Then, the rest of the project is automatically created for you.
-If you want to manually change, iterate, or otherwise advance through the stages of your project, that can easily be done entirely through the Project class using intuitive attributes like "outline", "workflow", and "summary".
-All of the nitty-gritty details like file management are performed through the consistent interface of the project "manager".
+If you want to manually change, iterate, or otherwise advance through the stages of your project, that can easily be done entirely through the `Project` class using intuitive attributes like "outline", "workflow", and "summary".
+All of the nitty-gritty details like file management are performed through the consistent interface of the project `Manager`.

 chrisjen strives to get out of your way and has an easy, short learning curve.
 Unlike most other workflow packages, chrisjen does not require learning a new scripting language.
 Even the initial project idea is created with a file or dictionary that is easy to read.
 For example, this is part of an .ini configuration file for a data science project derived from one used in chrisjen's unit tests: